 How does a cat called Fluffy relate to our article today?
 Answer: absolutely nothing, but she's really cute, likes people, purrs constantly, and seems to love hearing stories about super-hero cats in space.
 So hopefully, you too can sense that low-pitched purry rumble.
 Yet ...

-If Fluffy could speak in our human tongue, in response to the article title question, perhaps she might say something like: "Know your cat" or "Milk and cream always helps" or "Fresh Skye haddock is the best fish ever!"
+If Fluffy could speak in our human tongue, in response to the article title question, perhaps she might say something like: "Know your cat" or "Milk and cream always helps" or "Fresh Skye haddock on Wednesday is the best fish ever!"

 While Fluffy has her own important priorities, we have ours too.
 So let's move on to our key topic.

 Aren't words just great?
 You can mold them like clay, turn, twist, and spin them around, and a whole lot more.
 Yet words without the vital component below are just symbols on a page, patterns, squiggles, glyphs, amusing little drawings.